 - Boosts: Buying a boost will make your profile the top profile in your area for 30 minutes, and you should get more matches as a result.
 A single boost costs £3.99, while five boosts costs £3 each, and 10 boosts costs £2.40 each.

-- Tinder Plus: Tinder Plus is the premium version of Tinder.
-It unlocks most features, including the ability to rewind on swipes, which is handy if you accidentally swiped.
+- Tinder Plus: Tinder Plus is the most basic premium version of Tinder.
+It unlocks some features, including the ability to rewind on swipes, which is handy if you accidentally swiped.
 Tinder Plus costs £4.99/month, £2.50/month for six months or £1.92/month for 12 months.
-Tinder Plus also lets you discover people in areas you're currently not located in, among other things.
+Tinder Plus also lets you discover people in areas you're currently not located in, a feature called Passport.